 Global supply chains

-German business has already been very active for many years in taking notice of its CSR and sustainability activities in global supply chains
+The German economy has been very active for years in recognizing its CSR and sustainability activities in global supply chains

-German companies enjoy a very good reputation in the course of their foreign trade activities
+German companies enjoy a very good reputation as a result of their foreign trade activities

-Companies from Germany make significant contributions to sustainable development at foreign locations through their local presence (Study Sustainability through Presence - Contributions of German Companies to Sustainable Development at International Locations).
-Companies often transfer standards and procedures in their foreign activities.
-81 percent of the companies are on a par with or above the standards of their local competitors.
-The foreign commitment of German companies is long-term.
-Almost all companies plan to be permanently represented abroad with their own branch office.
-German employers are therefore in high demand among employees worldwide and are considered particularly attractive.
+Companies from Germany make significant contributions to sustainable development at foreign locations through their local presence (study Sustainability through presence - Contributions of German companies to sustainable development at international locations).
+Companies frequently transfer standards and procedures in their foreign activities.
+81% of companies are on a par with or above the standards of their local competitors.
+German companies' involvement abroad is long-term.
+Almost all companies plan to have a permanent presence abroad with their own branch.
+German employers are therefore highly sought after by employees worldwide and are considered particularly attractive.

 Recognizing the complexity of global supply chains

-Many large German companies have direct suppliers (tier-1) in the high five-digit range.
+Many large German companies have direct suppliers (tier 1) in the high five-digit range.
 Some corporations have over 100,000 direct suppliers.
-The supplier tiers before that can cover millions of companies.
-Germany imported goods from abroad worth 1,089.8 billion euros in 2018, about 3 billion euros per day.
+The upstream supplier tiers can include millions of companies.
+In 2018, Germany imported goods from abroad worth 1,089.8 billion euros, around 3 billion euros per day.

 13. November 2020